-Caveat: There are two possible "invalid" responses: I) padding is wrong and 2) the message is not in the right form to be (s||t).
-These must be indistinguishable (including via side-channel information) or the scheme can be broken.
+Caveat: There are two possible "invalid" responses: I) padding is wrong and 2) the message is not in the right form to be (s||t) (i.e., too large for the total length of s and t).
+These two types of errors must be indistinguishable (including via side-channel information) or the scheme can be broken.